 Some types of balsamic vinegar have been aged for more than 100 years.
 It is this aging process that makes true balsamic vinegar from Modena so expensive.
 Luckily, a little balsamic vinegar goes a long way, much like saffron or other prized ingredients.

 Top-quality balsamic vinegar is labeled as aceto balsamico tradizionale, indicating that the traditional methods from Modena have been used in processing and aging it.
 For most balsamic vinegar, you will get what you pay for; expect a top price for the best.
 If the price is very inexpensive, there might be sulfites added to the vinegar as a preservative.

 Storing Balsamic Vinegar

 You only need to store balsamic vinegar in a cool, dark place away from heat, such as in the cupboard.
 It doesn't need to be refrigerated.
 It won't oxidize once opened and will keep indefinitely.
-You don't have to worry if you see some sediment in the bottom of the bottle.
+You don't have to worry if you see some sediment at the bottom of the bottle.
 That is a natural by-product of the aging process and it isn't harmful.

 Reference and Recipe Books

 If you are very interested in learning more, read up on the history of balsamic vinegar and other kinds of vinegar in Vinegar: The User-Friendly Standard Text Reference.
-If you love salads, you may also enjoy The Best 50 Salad Dressings for some dressing inspiration.
+If you love salads, you might also enjoy The Best 50 Salad Dressings for some dressing inspiration.